-Isolation pen

-means a designated area reserved for the sole purpose of special care of weak, sick or injured animals.
+Isolation pen means a designated area reserved for the sole purpose of

-Lairages

-means pens, yards and other holding areas for animals.
+Lairages means pens, yards and other holding areas for animals.

-Master of the ship

-means the commander of a ship; a captain.
+Master of the ship means the commander of a ship; a captain.

-Monitoring

-means the intermittent performance and analysis of routine measurements and observations, aimed at detecting changes in the environment or health status of a population.
+Monitoring means the intermittent performance and analysis of routine measurements and observations, aimed at detecting changes in the environment or health and welfare status of a population.